22.214.171.124 Income from scholarships

 Note: On 1 January 2016, the student start-up loan replaced the student start-up scholarship.
 From 1 July 2017, the student start-up scholarship is no longer be available.

 Act reference: SSAct section 8(8AA) For the purposes of paragraph (8)(zjd) …

 Merit or equity-based scholarships

-The value of this threshold is indexed each year.
+The value of this threshold is indexed on 1 January each year.